Vaesea/Stev-s-Limbo/README.md

 - [ ] Acrimony (Remake) (Scrapped because it was getting too crazy, like what do you mean Pico would've been in the song???)
 (Only the True Hostilev, Corrupted Arratev and Ungodly Heavev parts were made)
 - [ ] The ENTIRE Stev mod (So basically this mod was planned to be added to a mod I would've made named VS Stev Denpa Recreation, which would've recreated VS Stev in Denpa Engine and added this mod to it, although smaller than Demo 1, with just Week 1 (although with different songs, like Lava being Anger, Angry being Desolation (Remake), Malicious being Evil, Destroyed Sword would've been the same), Gone (which is a scrapped song), Frozen and Hostility.
 However, this mod became its own thing and also was made using Psych Engine instead of Denpa Engine)
 - [ ] Anger (Angry Stev) (Scrapped before this mod started being worked on)
-- [ ] Desolation (Remake) (Scrapped because this is used in VS Stev Harsh Mess, also scrapped before this mod started being worked on)
+- [x] Desolation (Remake) (Scrapped because this is used in VS Stev Harsh Mess, also scrapped before this mod started being worked on)
 - [ ] Evil (Cheating Stev) (Scrapped before this mod started being worked on)
-- [ ] Cornless (Angry Stev + Cheating Stev VS Bambi) (Scrapped before this mod started being worked on, also in this mod, Stev and Bambi are friends, not enemies.
-I don't think that's canon to any of these characters but in this mod they are friends)
+- [ ] Cornless (Angry Stev + Cheating Stev VS Bambi) (Scrapped before this mod started being worked on)
 - [ ] Consequences (Stev with black eyes) (Scrapped before this mod started being worked on)
 - [ ] Fence (Angry Stev) (Scrapped before this mod started being worked on)
 - [ ] Farmin' Corn (V2) (Bambi) (Was being made despite not being on the song list)